-While the XOR operation has only half chance of outputting false or true (0, 1).XOR by scrambling an image so that image can be hidden immensely to avoid third party intervention.
-We use XOR, if we used AND, OR, XOR with the one-time and it's extremely important to understand that AND has a 75% chance of outputting 0 and a 25% chance of outputting a 1.
+While the XOR operation has only half chance of outputting false or true (0, 1).
+XOR by scrambling an image so that image can be hidden immensely to avoid third party intervention.
+We use XOR, if we used AND, OR or XOR with the one-time and it's extremely important to understand that AND has a 75% chance of outputting 0 and a 25% chance of outputting a 1.
 While OR has a 25% chance of outputting 0 and 75% chance of outputting 1.
-While the XOR operation has a50% chance of Outputting 0 or 1.XOR by encrypting an image.
-The median filter was once the most popular nonlinear filter for removing imp ulse noise because of its good denoising power and computational efficiency.
+While the XOR operation has a50% chance of outputting 0 or 1.XOR by encrypting an image.